wp-plugins/geoposty/readme.txt

 0.9.6 March 17, 2011

 	* Reverse filtering now totally debugged hopefully

+0.9.7 May 26, 2011

+	* Google Weather changed their API a little bit.
+So we had to make a change.

 == License ==

 Licensed under the GNU General Public License